Sekkmer/lsl-lsp/client-vscode/README.md

 ## How it works

 The client bundles a TypeScript language server.
-On activation, it starts the server, provides the workspace settings, and wires up LSP features, including scope‑aware rename and references.
+On activation, it starts the server, provides the workspace settings, and wires up LSP features (hover, completion, diagnostics, rename, references, symbols).

+Under the hood, the server uses an AST‑based pipeline (preprocess → parse → analyze) to understand your code and perform precise type and operator checks.

 Data powering function/event/constant docs is built from a merged dataset:
 - Second Life Viewer LLSD (keywords_lsl_default.xml): signatures, parameter names, return types
 - SL Wiki pages: human‑friendly descriptions and wiki links for quick reference

 Hovers display a "Wiki" link when available; a sensible fallback link is provided otherwise.
+JSDoc comments above your own functions are shown inline.

 ## Known limitations